 - Exploring: If you’re making a change in your life and would like to take some commitment-free time to explore a new location.

 - Seasonal travel: For people who like to chase a specific season or weather type (like warm, sunny beaches in the winter!).

 - Vacations: Can be an extremely affordable option if you plan to stay in a city for weeks or longer.

 Education and Continued Learning

 For those pursuing educations or dedicated to learning new skills, extended stay hotels provide a suitable alternative to other types of housing.

-- Corporate Training – Professional development, skill development, and training/learning for work
+- Corporate training: Professional development, skill development, and training and learning for work.

 As a frequent traveler, I find myself bending over backward to find the best and most affordable places to stay.
 I’ve jumped from apartment to hostel to hotel every few nights or weeks, and you know what I found?
 Moving around so frequently is exhausting and can actually be more expensive than locking in a place longer-term, especially if you’ll be in a location for a while.